What is a Motte and Bailey Castle? – History Year 7 — Transcript

 Frequently Asked Questions

-What were some key defensive features of a Motte and Bailey castle?
+What is a Motte and Bailey castle?

 Get More with the Söz AI App